The Vermont Statutes Online

 (8) To sell electric power and energy and other products of projects to other utilities within the State, and to any person or utility outside the State.
 These other utilities are authorized to purchase electric power and energy sold by the Authority; provided, however, that nothing in this chapter shall be construed to authorize resale of electric power and energy purchased from the Authority except as otherwise authorized by law.

 (9) To enter into joint ownership contracts and tenancies in common with any Vermont utility, whether or not such utility is a member of the Authority.
-With the consent of the Authority, utilities which are not members of the Authority shall be eligible to participate in projects sponsored by the Authority.
+With the consent of the Authority, utilities that are not members of the Authority shall be eligible to participate in projects sponsored by the Authority.

 (10) To contract for the use of transmission and distribution facilities owned by others for the delivery to purchasers of electric power and energy sold by the Authority.
 These other owners are authorized to enter into these contracts with the Authority.